 The issue, as with most sustainable endeavors, is these products often find themselves overwhelmed by the convenience and affordability of cheap, standard plastic application and never reach a significant enough market shares to build momentum.
 That’s why Loop is setting out to make the process as streamlined and straightforward as possible.
 In fact, the Loop procedure is even easier than recycling as the consumer is not required to rinse out or clean the container.
 That responsibility is delegated to the companies, not the consumer.

 The Loop initiative is also breeding some impressive side results outside of their primary focus.
 Now that companies have returned to a model of owning their packaging, containers are no longer seen as a liability but rather an asset of the owner.
 Now companies are no longer seeking to manufacture the cheapest packaging possible, but rather are considering their containers as an extension of their brand power, marketing, and capital.

-Some companies are seeing this extend a step forward as the initiate is inspiring improvements in the product itself.
-Toothpaste containers, for instance, are quite difficult to reuse, so Unilever is investing in developing a chewable toothpaste tablet that can be stored in a reusable container; a groundbreaking innovation not only to the company’s sustainability practices but to the product itself.
+Some companies are seeing this extension as a step forward as the initiative is inspiring improvements in the product itself.
+Toothpaste containers, for instance, are quite difficult to reuse, so Unilever is investing in developing a chewable toothpaste tablet that can be stored in a reusable container; a groundbreaking innovation not only for the company’s sustainability practices but for the product itself.

 Ultimately, Loop represents a seismic shift in the way we think about corporations, packaging, and sustainability.
 The fact that the initiative has been adopted by a large number of major brands rather than only small niche brands that specifically target green-minded consumers should inspire confidence in the chances for Loop’s success.